 · The accumulation of metabolic waste

-Emtone Cost
+Cellulite Treatment Cost

-Emtone cost will vary per patient.
-This cellulite reduction treatment is highly customizable.
-Price points that affect Emtone cost include the treatment area, number of procedures required to obtain optimal outcomes, and discounts from package pricing and other promotions available at the spa of your choosing.
+Cellulite Treatment cost varies per patient.
+This skin treatment is highly customizable.
+Factors affecting Emtone prices include the treatment area, the number of procedures required to obtain optimal outcomes, and discounts from package pricing and other promotions.

 Scheduling a consultation with Reston Dermatology + Cosmetic Center allows you to speak in-depth with our staff about prices.
-If this treatment is right for you, our team customizes a tailored plan to your body, goals, and budget.
+If this treatment is right for you, our team will customize a tailored plan to your body, goals, and budget.

-Emtone Treatment Applications
+Treatment Applications

-Emtone can treat several areas on the body that are notorious for cellulite.
+Emtone treats several areas of the body that are notorious for cellulite.
 The most popular treatment areas include:

 · The belly